 “slender and tall with the flexible grace of a wild animal, and with blue-black hair” which “makes a strange foreign impression.”

-But most importantly, her wealth and fame was attributed to the rich and influential men who wanted and were able to afford a beautiful mistress on their arms.
-Consequently, she was seen with aristocrats, financiers, politicians, diplomats, military officers and wealthy tycoons.
-These men bought her furs, jewels, chic furnished accommodations even horses.
-All for the pleasure of her company.
+But most importantly, her wealth and fame were attributed to the rich and influential men who wanted (and were able to afford) a beautiful mistress in their arms.
+Consequently, she was seen with aristocrats, financiers, politicians, diplomats, military officers, and wealthy tycoons.
+These men bought her furs, jewels, chic furnished accommodations, even horses — all for the pleasure of her company.

 Her Fame Declines

 Her public image further suffered when she became notorious as much for her sex life as for her nude dancing.
-Consequently, Mata Hari’s career went into decline after 1912 and March 13, 1915 marked the last performance of her career.
-Sometime around her 38th birthday, Margaretha had began to gain weight.
-By the time of her last performance, she had began her transition from a performing artist to a full-time courtesan.
+Consequently, Mata Hari’s career went into decline after 1912, and March 13, 1915 marked the last performance of her career.
+Sometime around her 38th birthday, Margaretha had begun to gain weight.
+By the time of her last performance, she had begun her transition from a performing artist to a full-time courtesan.
 Albeit, known more for her sensuality and eroticism than for her beauty.

 Mata Hari the (Reluctant) Spy